 How to create psychological safety in the workplace

 In a TED Talk, Amy Edmondson pointed out that there are three main considerations in building a psychologically safe work environment.
 First, you should framework as a learning problem and not an execution problem.
-That way, team members will focus on what can be learned from the process and not just whether or not they can execute what is required from them.
+With the correct framework, team members will focus on what can be learned from the process and not just whether or not they can execute what is required of them.
 Next is to acknowledge fallibility.
 Even the best employees and leaders make mistakes.
-Recognizing this will allow team members to avoid problems such as blaming each other when projects go wrong.
-It emphasizes accountability among individuals and teams.
+Recognizing this allows team members to avoid problems such as blaming each other when projects go wrong, and emphasizes accountability among individuals and teams.
 Last but not least, it is vital to model curiosity.
 Leaders and team members alike should ask lots of questions to make sure that they are on the same page and on the right track when doing an assignment.

 Besides Edmondson’s advice, there are simple and practical ways to ensure that your workplace is psychologically safe.

 • Include your team in decision-making.
 Having weekly check-ins, and open discussions where members are free to write or state their opinions is one way to include employees in making decisions.